Methods

 Heatmap

-Heatmap with the frequencies of the selected potential variants of interest (pVOI’s) for the previous month that have an assigned antigenic score above the predetermined threshold (3.85).
-The lineages are ordered from highest, top of the heatmap, to lowest antigenic score, bottom of the heatmap.
+Heatmap with the frequencies of antigenically altered lineages for the previous month.
+Lineages with an asterisk are significantly altered compared to other circulating lineages with a z-score of greater than or equal to 1, otherwise the lineages are ordered by frequency with the most frequent at the top of the heatmap.
 The dark red color indicates a frequency of 1 while the lighter color red represents a lower frequency closer to 0.